tkhq/sdk/packages/telegram-cloud-storage-stamper/README.md

 );
 ```

 Set a new API key as the signing key for the stamper at a specified key.
 This will also insert the API key to that location within Telegram CloudStorage.
 Any subsequent requests for stamping will sign with this API key.
-The API key and key can also be omitted and the API key at the default location `@turnkey/TURNKEY_API_KEY` will be used.
-If an API key is omitted and a key is specified an API key at that location will be used.
-Refer to [this](#argument-usage) section for a full explanation.
+The API key and CloudStorage key can also be omitted and the API key at the default location `@turnkey/TURNKEY_API_KEY` will be used.
+If an API key is omitted and a CloudStorage key is specified an API key at that location will be used.
+Refer to the [argument-usage](#argument-usage) section for a full explanation.
 A stamper that was originally used to just view Cloud Storage values can later be used for signing by using the `.setSigningKey()` function.

 ```ts
 import TelegramCloudStorageStamper, {